-Relieve states of work participation rate and work verification plan penalties for fiscal years 2007, 2008, 2009 and 2010 in recognition of the serious downturn in the national economy and the succession of more "process-based" regulations issued in the last few years.
+- Relieve states of work participation rate and work verification plan penalties for fiscal years 2007, 2008, 2009 and 2010 in recognition of the serious downturn in the national economy and the succession of more "process-based" regulations issued in the last few years. - SUPPORT policies that do not penalize work and movement towards financial stability.
+Families who are working and receiving modest cash assistance grants to supplement low earnings should not be subject to the federal time limit on assistance.
+Running the time limit clock while a parent is working and receiving such supplements means both that a family could lose assistance when it has exhausted its time-limited benefits and not be able to receive additional assistance if the parent loses his/her job.
+TANF should send a strong message to recipients that "work pays" running the clock while a family is working undermines this message. - Allow temporary exemptions from time limits and work requirements for families confronting severe employment barriers - including living in an area of high unemployment or are victims of abuse. - Permanently withdraw the August 8, 2008, proposal that would have repealed the regulation that enables states to claim caseload reduction credit for excess MOE expenditures. - Rescind the May 22, 2008, HHS guidance that effectively eliminated the ability of states to offer pre-assistance programs to new TANF applicants for up to four months. - Rescind the final Deficit Reduction Act regulation restricting allowable state maintenanceof-effort expenditures under TANF purposes 3 and 4. - End federal efforts to impose a national TANF error rate.

-- Permanently withdraw the August 8, 2008, proposal that would have repealed the regulation that enables states to claim caseload reduction credit for excess MOE expenditures. - Rescind the May 22, 2008, HHS guidance that effectively eliminated the ability of states to offer pre-assistance programs to new TANF applicants for up to four months. - Rescind the final Deficit Reduction Act regulation restricting allowable state maintenance-of-effort expenditures under TANF purposes 3 and 4. - End federal efforts to impose a national TANF error rate.
+Reauthorize and increase the TANF Block Grant.
+The allocation of the block grant has not increased since 1997.
+Support funding TANF annually by an amount commensurate with the rate of inflation to ensure that the program's actual value does not decrease each year.